pufferffish/valhalla-go/README.md

 ```

 If you do not wish the build the library yourself, you can grab a pre-built binary in the [CI Artifacts](https://github.com/vandreltd/valhalla-go/actions).

+A preprocessed tiles file of the entire world (2023 Jan) can be found [here](https://archive.org/download/valhalla-planet-221219).

 ## License